According to some writers, notably the authors of the Holy Blood

 and agenda by claiming that the Priory of Sion had actually been

 founded in 1681 at Rennes-le-Château.
-In September, 1993,

-Mitterrand and center of a scandal involving French Prime Minister
+of France François Mitterrand and at the center of a scandal

-Pierre Bérégovoy.
-A French court ordered a search
+A French court ordered a search of Plantard's home, turning up many

-some proclaiming Plantard the true king of France.
-Under oath, Plantard
+forged documents, including some proclaiming Plantard the true king

-admitted that he had fabricated everything, including Pelat's involvement
+of France.
+Under oath, Plantard admitted that he had fabricated

-with the Priory of Sion.
-Plantard was ordered to cease all activities
+Plantard was ordered to cease all activities related to the promotion

-related to the promotion of the Priory of Sion and lived in obscurity
+of the Priory of Sion.
+He lived in obscurity until his death on

-until his death on 3 February 2000, in Paris.
+3 February 2000, in Paris.

-Most recently, due to Dan Brown's bestselling novel The
+Due to Dan Brown's bestselling novel The

 da Vinci Code, there has been a new level of public interest